pkajaba/genscape_test/README.md

 HAProxy will loadbalance these requests across freshly created ingestion components.

 ## Visualisation in Grafana
 As part of system Grafana can be used as visualisation tool of Sensor data.
-All you have to do is to login on `localhost:3000` with admin:admin credetials and after that you can create dashboard with sensor data.
+All you have to do is to login on `localhost:3000` with admin:admin credetials and after that you can access dashbord titled `DataPoints`.
 More information about that can be found here: https://grafana.com/docs/guides/getting_started/#dashboards-panels-the-building-blocks-of-grafana

-However, all you have to do is add new dashbard (click New Dasbhoard), than click add new query and you should be able to query all data.